MateoLevesque/daylist/README.md

 Daylist is a simple and easy to use daily task manager TUI with vim motions.
 The name is from the combinaison of *daily* and *list*.

+> [!NOTE]
+> This is still in early development and will likely change.

 ## Looks like this

 <img width="1878" height="1145" alt="image" src="https://github.com/user-attachments/assets/ebb32a3f-11bb-41e4-84fb-b2f80ca8d2e7" />